Altinity/clickhouse-operator/README.md

-# clickhouse-operator
+# Kubernetes Operator

-Create/Operate/Scale self-healing ClickHouse clusters in Kubernetes
+The ClickHouse Opearator creates, configures and manages ClickHouse clusters running on Kubernetes.